Official Government Website

 Once a World War II-era naval training station, this 4,000-acre park now provides camping opportunities with 223 individual sites, 10 camping cabins, and 7 group camps.

 Located on the southern tip of Lake Pend Oreille in the Coeur d’Alene Mountains of northern Idaho, Farragut State Park offers unique scenery, history and an abundance of recreational opportunities, including disc golf, a radio-controlled airplane field, fishing, hiking, biking, equestrian facilities and World War II history — don’t miss the Museum at the Brig during your visit.
-Museum opens Memorial Day and closes Labor Day each year.
+The museum opens on Memorial Day and closes Labor Day each year.

 Click here to read IDAPA 26: Idaho Parks and Recreation Administrative Rules.